 This active, hands-on course teaches you a broad spread of business and management theory.
 You’ll learn practical skills with an emphasis on your career and professional development.
 This means you can get ahead at work or decide which area of your studies you’d like to continue with.

 You can study part-time during the day or evening over 18 months, to fit the course in around your current life and work.

 You’ll explore the basics of marketing, economics and finance, as well more specialist areas like business law and management reporting.

 You will learn how to communicate well and manage people, as well as investigate organisations and behaviours.
-You’ll also learn to manage your own professional development and study at the Digbeth campus of South and City College.
+You’ll also learn to manage your own professional development and study at either Birmingham Metropolitan College or South and City College Birmingham.